 - It can be a tad bit unpredictable if you’re applying it without the bonding agent on pre-finished wood.
 It’s difficult to know just how much it will chip until you actually apply it.

 - It may chip more over time if the bonding agent is not used.
-Now, this creates a time-worn look that mimics the look of antique furniture (because milk paint was used to paint a lot of those pieces!), but when I’m selling those pieces, it makes me a little nervous.
-If you apply additional wax or topcoats it will slow down the chipping, but I always feel bad telling customers that they’ll need to upkeep the finish or the paint will continue to chip.
+Now, this creates a time-worn look that mimics the look of antique furniture (because milk paint was used to paint a lot of those pieces!), but this always makes me a little nervous.
+If you apply a water-based topcoat, it will minimize the chipping, but it’s still a bit unpredictable.

 - After it’s mixed, you need to use it.
 There’s no storing the paint on the shelf to touch up the piece in a couple of months.
 Remember, it’s made of milk protein… You’ll have a smelly, sour milk mess if you try to keep it.